-Our model has three channels by which climate damages affect the economy: via the damage functions $D_i(T)$ scaling down output in response to climate change as in the DICE model; higher temperatures can negatively affect the growth rate of capital and thus output and consumption via the damage parameters ξ_i as in Dell et al. (2009, 2012); the disaster probability might increase in temperature as in Bansal et al. (2019) and Karydas and Xepapadeas (2019).
+Our model has two channels by which climate damages affect the economy: via the damage functions $D_i(T)$ scaling down output in response to climate change as in the DICE model; the disaster probability might increase in temperature as in Bansal et al. (2019) and Karydas and Xepapadeas (2019).